Music Faculty

 Dr. Keola Donaghy (personal website)

 keolasmnhhDr.
-Keola Donaghy holds a B.A. in Hawaiian Studies and M.A. in Hawaiian Language and Literature from the University of Hawai‘i at Hilo, a Graduate Certificate in Telecommunications and Information Resource Managmement (TIRM) from UH-Mānoa, and a Ph.D. in Music (ethnomusicology focus) from the University of Otago in Aotearoa (New Zealand).
-His is a member of the Board of Governors of the Hawai‘i Academy of Recording Arts, and an active member of the Society of Ethnomusicology, and the International Council of Traditional Music.
-He also serves on the Board of Directors of PBS Hawai‘i.
+Keola Donaghy holds a B.A. in Hawaiian Studies and M.A. in Hawaiian Language and Literature from the University of Hawai‘i at Hilo, an M.A. in Pacific Island Studies from UH Mānoa, a Graduate Certificate in Telecommunications and Information Resource Management (TIRM) from UH-Mānoa, and a Ph.D. in Music (ethnomusicology focus) from the University of Otago in Aotearoa (New Zealand).
+His is a former member of the Board of Governors of the Hawai‘i Academy of Recording Arts and PBS Hawai‘i, and an active member of the Society of Ethnomusicology, and the International Council of Traditional Music.

 Keola is a prolific haku mele (composer of Hawaiian poetry), whose compositions have been recorded by Keali‘i Reichel, Kenneth Makuakāne, Kainani Kahaunaele, Amy Hānaiali‘i, The Pandanus Club, The De Lima ‘Ohana, O’Brian Eselu, Patrick Landeza, and Steven Espaniola.
 His co-composition “Aloha Keauhou” (with Makuakāne) was performed by the senior women at the 2012 Kamehameha Schools Song Contest.
-He produced the Institute of Hawaiian Music’s Nā Hōkū Hanohano Award-winning compilation “Aloha ‘Ia Nō ‘O Maui,” and has received numerous nominations for the Nā Hōkū Hanohano Awards as a composer, producer, and liner note annotator.
-Keola is the Faculty Coordinator of the Institute of Hawaiian Music and Music Studies at UH-MC.
-He teaches Hawaiian and world music, music theory and applied music.
+He produced four Nā Hōkū Hanohano Awards for his work on the Institute of Hawaiian Music’s student CD recordings and four more Awards for his compositions, productions, and recorded performances.
+Keola is the Faculty Coordinator of the Institute of Hawaiian Music and Music Studies at UH-MC and currently Chair of the Humanities Department.
+He teaches Hawaiian and World Music, Music Theory and Applied music.

 Lecturers